Chizycodes/wow-ai-test/README.md

 - Form validation.
 - The application displays a list of tasks, with the ability to filter tasks based on their completion status (completed, pending, in-progress) and priority (low, medium, high).
 - Tasks are persisted locally, preventing data loss upon page refresh.
+- Users can also switch between light and dark mode.

 ## Technologies Used